Lundavra, Queensland: Education

 Lundavra State School is a government primary (Prep-6) school for boys and girls at 238 Lienassie Road (28.0702°S 149.9820°E).
-In 2016, the school had an enrolment of 10 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).In 2018, the school had an enrolment of 14 students with 2 teachers and 4 non-teaching staff (2 full-time equivalent).
+In 2016, the school had an enrolment of 10 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).
+In 2018, the school had an enrolment of 14 students with 2 teachers and 4 non-teaching staff (2 full-time equivalent).
+In 2023, the school had an enrolment of 2 students.
+As at 2025, the school remains officially open, but is not operating.

-There is no secondary school in Lundavra.
-The nearest secondary school is Goondiwindi State High School in Goondiwindi to the south-east.
-However, it is sufficiently distant that distance education or boarding school would be other options.
+There are no secondary schools in Lundavra.
+The nearest government secondary school is Goondiwindi State High School in Goondiwindi to the south-east.
+However, it is sufficiently distant that distance education or boarding school would be alternatives.